 The Bahraini Family

-For many months the house in which I lived in as a tenant was "invaded" by a Bahraini family.
+For many months the house in which I lived in as a tenant was "invaded" by a large Bahraini family.
 I found them utterly charming, and got on very well with them.
 The head of family would sometimes dress in the traditional Arabic garb including the famous headdress.
-He was called Muhammad, and he was very rotund...He was staying in Britain because his son had to receive specialist treatment at Wexham Hospital for serious burns..These burns were the outcome of a serious accident with a barbecue in Bahrain.
+He was called Mohammad, and he was very rotund...He was staying in Britain because his son had to receive specialist treatment at Wexham Hospital for serious burns..These burns were the outcome of a serious accident with a barbecue in Bahrain.

 One person I came across asked me if for £1000 I would marry someone whom I had not met, or seen before.
 The answer was an unequivocal no. It was ofcourse an attempt to get someone illegally into the UK...No way would I do such a thing.